metason/SpatialReasoner/README.md

 ### `adjust()` Operation

 Adjust settings of the spatial reasoner to fit the actual context, environment and dominant object size.
 Call `adjust(...)` at the beginning of the inference pipeline.
 By setting a calculation schema, the corrsponding factor value can optionally be specified as well.
+Multiple settings within an  `adjust(...)` call are separated by `;`.

 ```
 adjust(max gap 0.02)     // set max deviation